• Contact Info

 research overview

-• I am a theoretical physicist who studies elementary particle physics, specifically the strong interactions of quarks, and physics beyond the Standard Model of elementary particle physics.
+• I am a theoretical physicist who studies elementary particle physics, specifically the strong interactions of quarks, and related systems which might be connected to physics beyond the Standard Model of elementary particle physics.
 My research uses a mixture of analytic calculation and numerical simulation.
 The latter is done on a local computer farm and on remote supercomputers.
 I have an amateur interest in all of theoretical physics.

 keywords